-Pretty journals with verses on the cover are a fun way to remind yourself of God’s promises through the day.
-I use journals like these for my quiet times but also for anything around the house like grocery lists, blog post outlines, to do lists, you name it.
+Pretty journals with verses on the cover are a fun way to remind yourself of God’s promises throughout the day.
+I use journals like these for my quiet times but also for anything around the house like grocery lists, blog post outlines, to-do lists, you name it.
 Here are some cute ones on Amazon:

 7. Reminders of God’s Word